-The tenant of the shell building exercised its option to buy under the lease purchase agreement.
-Since income had been collected throughout the lease of 148 months, there was a book loss in the current year recorded upon the exercise of this option.
+For fiscal year 2018, the tenant of the shell building in Lake Country Industrial Park exercised its option to buy under the lease purchase agreement.
+Since income had been collected throughout the lease of 148 months, there was a book loss in the prior year recorded upon the exercise of this option.